 - Patient’s or another individual in a shared room need for privacy or rest

-- Restricted areas include the Operating Room (OR) Recovery Areas within the Surgery department
+- Restricted areas include the Operating Room (OR) Recovery Areas within the OR Department

 The care a patient receives depends partially on the patient’s own behavior.
 Therefore, in addition to these rights, a patient has certain responsibilities as well.
 These responsibilities should be presented to the patient in the spirit of mutual trust and respect.